index » treehouse » treehouse level 1

-This level of my treehouse is more of a tree-deck than a treehouse, as it won't have any type of roof (at least at this point).
-It is more of viewing point, or a stopping for people who are afraid to go any higher to the next level. =)
+This level of my treehouse is more of a tree-deck than a treehouse, as it won't have any type of roof.
+It is a good viewing point, or a stopping location for people who are afraid to go any higher to the next level. =)

 I had two adjustable ladders, each one could go up to about 25 feet.
 This current level is about 18 feet off the ground.
-I rigged up 2 pulleys on 2 different limbs, to rais my boards up.
-Each pulley had a rope going thru it.
-Each rope tied to an end of a board.
-I then raised each end seperatly little by little.
+I rigged up 2 pulleys on 2 different limbs to raise my boards up.
+Each pulley had a rope going thru it, with an end of each rope tied to an end of a board.
+I then raised each end of the board seperatly little by little.

 Once the board was level and about where I wanted it, I used a few ratchet straps to hold it in place (I did this for every board).
 Since I am doing this alone it seemed like the easiest way.
 Thankfully by this point I was able to barrow some scaffolding which made things much much easier.
-With the ladders it would have taken a bit longer.
+If I had to keep using only the ladders it would have taken quite a bit longer.

 The first board up was a 2"x6"x12' (first pic).
 I also used another board of the same length on the opposite side.
 But I soon realized I was going to be just a couple feet short.
 So I went and bought a 16 footer instead.
 I left the second board extended about 3 feet away from the trunk.
 This is where the entrance is going to be.

 Once all the boards were level with each other, I used 1/2" x 8" lag bolts into the trunk.
-The ends of the board that attached to the limb, I made some movable joints (pics 5 and 6) so the structure could move freely if it needed.
+The ends of the board that attached to the limb, I made some movable joints (pics 5 and 6) so the structure could move freely if it needed, and keep strain off of the tree.
 These brackets were bolted with 1/2" by 6 1/2" lag bolts into the limb.
 A brace was added to help support the load of the second board being away from the trunk (pic 4).

 Since the boards were now secure, I added the crossbeams for support.
-Using 2"x6" 's where necassery, and 2"x4" 's.
+Using 2"x4" 's and 2"x6" 's where necassery.
 For the 2"x6" crossbeams I first put them up with a nail gun, and went back and added 3/8" lag bolts.

 I painted the wood for 2 reasons.
 One, to protect it from weather; and two, to make it blend in a little better with it's surroundings, and I don't want the treehouse to standout to much.
 I used a porch and patio paint, so it designed to withstand foot traffic without wearing thin.